frklan/cpp-playground/README.md

 A slightly larget test, containing several cpp/h files and a separate CMakeLists.txt.
 Will build to a single executable.

+### ncs/

+Trying terminal gui with curses.

+Enter text and press enter, esc to quit!

 ## Contributing

 Contributions are always welcome!